 The emergency lane is there so that drivers have a safer place to add gas, change tires, or wait for help to arrive.
 However, there are cases where unsuspecting drivers of disabled vehicles become victims of negligent or irresponsible drivers who do not follow safety rules.

-Even the pedestrians in the immediate vicinity of the stopped vehicle in the emergency lane can be at high risk.
+Even the pedestrians near the stopped vehicle in the emergency lane can be at high risk.
 They should stay as far from oncoming traffic as possible.
 There may be several reasons why an accident may occur in an emergency lane.
 An oncoming driver may be drowsy or impaired due to alcohol or drug use.
 The oncoming driver may not be paying attention and may not see that a car is pulled off the road until it is too late.

 Some Ways to Stay Safe

-There may be a number of reasons why a person would need to pull off the highway and onto the emergency lane.
+There may be several reasons why a person would need to pull off the highway and onto the emergency lane.
 However, there are a few things you can do to stay safe:

-• Maintain your vehicle and check it regularly for any problems, especially before you take it for a long drive.
+• Maintain your vehicle and check it regularly for any problems, especially before taking it for a long drive.

 • If your car breaks down, be sure to pull over to the side of the road as far as possible from the moving traffic.